trueos/trueos-docs/trueos-handbook/introducing.rst

   as an external port for presentations, or suspend and resume.

-* :guilabel:`Customize` has been removed from the :ref:`System Selection Screen` in order to reduce the size of the installation media.
+* :guilabel:`Customize` has been removed from the :ref:`System Selection` screen in order to reduce the size of the installation media.
 Additional software can be installed post-installation using |appcafe|.